grappa-py/grappa/README.rst

 --------

 -  Behavior-oriented expressive fluent API.
--  Built-in assertion DSL with English semantics.
+-  Built-in assertion DSL with English lexicon and semantics.
 -  Supports both ``expect`` and ``should`` assertion styles.
 -  Full-featured built-in `assertion operators`_.
--  Human-friendly and detailed error reporting with embedded failing code.
+-  Human-friendly and detailed `error reporting`_.
--  Built-in expectations difference comparison on error.
+-  Built-in expectations difference comparison between subject and expected values.
--  Extensible assertions based on third-party plugins.
+-  Extensible assertions supporting third-party `plugins`_.
 -  Assertion chaining and composition.
 -  Composable assertion via logical operators such as ``and`` & ``or``.
 -  Testing framework agnostic.
 Works with ``unittest``, ``nosetests``, ``pytest``, ``behave`` ...
+-  Easy to hack via programmatic API.
 -  Lightweight and (almost) dependency-free.
--  Works with Python 2.7+, 3+, PyPy and potentially other Python implementations.
+-  Works with Python 2.7+, 3+, PyPy and potentially with other Python implementations.

 Installation